blha303/getlyrics/README.rst

       -h, --help            show this help message and exit -i INDEX, --index INDEX
-                            Specify song index, if multiple results are returned --startFromZero       Start index from zero instead of one
+                            Specify song index, if multiple results are returned

     Data loaded from AZLyrics.com.
 Used without permission.
 This is effectively a shortcut for opening a browser, but I guess it does skip loading ads.